 Shop Around at Policy Renewal Time

-I’m not suggesting that everyone can go run a quote right now and save hundreds of dollars, but it is certainly to your benefit to review your options every six months or so when that policy is ready to renew.
+I’m not suggesting that everyone can go run a quote right now and save hundreds of dollars, but it is certainly to your benefit to review your options every six months or so when that policy is ready to renew, to help make sure you have the best car insurance policy.
 The insurance marketplace is constantly evolving, and you may find that there are better deals out there.
 Sure, it probably isn’t worth the hassle if you are only able to save a few bucks, but you won’t know if you don’t check.
+Be sure to check out these eight tips to help you save on auto insurance.